surveyjs/survey-library/docs/LibraryOverview.md

 Pages, panels and question titles, question description, survey completedHtml and loadingHtml properties, html property in html question are all support text processing.

-It means you may set a question title as: _"{name}, could you please provide us your e-mail?"_, where the name is the question name.
+It means you may set a question title as: _"{name}, could you please provide us your e-mail?"_, where the name is the question name or [calculated value name](#calculatedvalues).

 Please note, SurveyJS will set a question display name.
 Display name may have different for questions like dropdown, for example, where the value can be "UK" and the display name is "United Kingdom".